Exercise 15: Reading Files

 - Use only raw_input and try the script that way.
 Think of why one way of getting the filename would be better than another.

-- Start python again and use open from the prompt.
+- Start python to start the Python shell, and use open from the prompt just like in this program.
 Notice how you can open files and run read on them right there?

 - Have your script also do a close() on the txt and txt_again variables.
 It's important to close files when you are done with them.